Faculty & Collaborators

 Professor Allison Goebel

-Allison Goebel is Professor in Environmental Studies at Queen’s University in Canada, with cross-appointments in Gender Studies, Global Development Studies, Cultural Studies and Sociology.
+Allison Goebel is a Professor in Environmental Studies at Queen’s University in Canada, with cross-appointments in Gender Studies, Global Development Studies, Cultural Studies and Sociology.
 She was part of the original team on the DRC side of the project, advising on gender in African contexts.
 She is particularly interested in how Congolese women negotiate gender relations, motherhood and livelihoods in the context of peace keeping.
 She is the author of Gender and Land Reform.
 The Zimbabwean Experience 2005, and On Their Own: Women, Urbanization and the Right to the City in South Africa 2015, both published by McGill-Queen’s University Press, and numerous scholarly articles relating to land, gender, livelihoods, urban issues, health and environments in southern Africa.

 Professor Annie Bunting